From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Probabilistic Term Rewriting

-\begin{remark} \Cref{thm:PAST-vs-SAST-inf-splits} can also be adapted to strategies like innermost or leftmost-innermost rewriting, but then one has to ensure that in the infinitely many leaves of the RST in \Cref{def:infinite-splitting}, the subterm $t$ can be used as the next redex according to the respective strategy. \end{remark}
+\begin{rem} \Cref{thm:PAST-vs-SAST-inf-splits} can also be adapted to strategies like innermost or leftmost-innermost rewriting, but then one has to ensure that in the infinitely many leaves of the RST in \Cref{def:infinite-splitting}, the subterm $t$ can be used as the next redex according to the respective strategy. \end{rem}

 As an application of \Cref{thm:PAST-vs-SAST-inf-splits} we give two syntactical criteria that ensure that $\PASTf$ is equivalent to $\SASTf$ for a given PTRS $\PP$, where both criteria are very easy to check automatically.
 The first one (illustrated by the first PTRS in \Cref{example:Past-binary-function}) states that if we consider only PTRSs with finitely many rules, then the existence of a function symbol of arity at least $2$ suffices for equivalence of $\PASTf$ and $\SASTf$.
 Thus, this novel observation shows that for almost all finite PTRSs in practice, there is no difference between $\PASTf$ and $\SASTf$.